Kyle Martin (first baseman): York Revolution

 On September 2, 2025, Martin was traded to the York Revolution of the Atlantic League of Professional Baseball in exchange for a player to be named later.
 In nine appearances for the Revolution, he batted .333/.395/.641 with two home runs, seven RBI, and one stolen base.
 With York, Martin won the Atlantic League championship.

 Cleburne Railroaders (second stint)

-On October 7, 2025, Martin was traded back to the Cleburne Railroaders to complete a previous transaction.
+On October 7, 2025, Martin was traded back to the Cleburne Railroaders to complete a prior transaction.
+Martin was also selected by the Texas Tailgaters in the fourth round (third pick) of the Banana Ball draft.